 I agree that wishing for a perfect smart home platform is a little like finding a unicorn — impossible.
 But that doesn’t mean that nothing comes close.

 Hubitat vs. SmartThings

 The Hubitat Elevation hub is a customizable smart home hub that can bridge the gap between different devices using Z-Wave and Zigbee, is platform agnostic and can work well with Google, Amazon, Apple and more.
-It promises total privacy and data security as it doesn’t use any cloud-based service but instead, is self-hosted and has local automation processing.
+It promises total privacy and data security as it doesn’t use any cloud-based service (see other non-cloud home automation systems) but instead, is self-hosted and has local automation processing.
 It is affordable and costs $100 for the U.S version.